JdeRobot/smart-traffic-sensor-lab/README.md

    1. Go to the directory models/research/object_detection/legacy
    2. Copy the data directory to hold the files needed for training (see above)
    3. Copy the images directory to the local directory
+   4. In models/research, you havve to execute: protoc object_detection/protos/*.proto --python_out=.
-   4. Launch the training script as following:
+   5. Launch the training script as following:

 ```bash
    export PYTHONPATH=../..:../../slim/